SquadcastHub/squadcasthub.github.io/pages/mydoc/postmortems.md

 ![](images/postmortem_9.png){: style="max-width: 30%" }

+### Adding Attachments

+You can add a variety of file types as an attachment in the Postmortem of an incident.

+To attach a file, drag and drop the file to the markdown editor.
+You can also copy-paste the file directly in the markdown editor.

+The maximum size for a single single file is 10 MB (for upload).
+You can upload a maximum of 5 files at a time.

+The storage limit for an organization depends on the plan:

+- For Essential plan - the limit is 50 MB
+- For Pro and Enterprise plans - the limit is unlimited

+File uploads won’t work if the plan limit has been reached.
+File once uploaded cannot be deleted.

+The supported file types are:

+- Images (.png, .jpg, .jpeg)
+- Word Processors (.doc, .docx, .odt, pages)
+- Spreadsheets (.xls, .xlsx, numbers)
+- PDFs (.pdf)
+- Presentations (.ppt, .pptx. .odp)
+- Miscellaneous (.log, .txt, .odv, .csv, key, json, log)

 ### Updating a Postmortem

 We understand that conducting Postmortems and documenting it is an iterative process in some cases.
 In Squadcast, once a Postmortem is created, users with the right permissions can update the Postmortems as well.